HardiB-Salih/nimbus-clone/README.md

    npm run dev
    ```

-   Open [http://localhost:3000](http://localhost:3000) to see the app.
+   Open [http://localhost:3000](http://localhost:3000) to view the app.

 ## Usage

 Once the application is running, you can start creating and managing documents.
-The interface is intuitive and user-friendly, with support for creating rich text documents, organizing them into folders, and collaborating with others in real-time.
+The interface is intuitive and user-friendly, supporting the creation of rich text documents, organization into folders, and real-time collaboration.

 ## Project Structure

 - `pages/`: Contains the Next.js pages for different routes.
+- `(foldername)/_components`: Contains React components used for specific sections.
 - `components/`: Reusable React components used throughout the application.
 - `lib/`: Utility functions and libraries.
 - `styles/`: Global and component-specific styles.